Mendeley/api-design-documentation/checklists/api-release-checklist.md

 [ ] Have you got your API reviewed by the API Steering Group?

 [ ] Is their a feedback channel that consumers of the API can report to?

+[ ] A blog post on the API blog to introduce the new endpoint and why it will help clients is a nice to have.